SU-SWS/decanter-web/content/_components/composite-card.md

         "card_super_headline": "This is a super headline",
         "card_headline": "Headline goes here",
         "card_allow_headline_link": false,
         "card_body": "<p>This is an icon card.
 This example has a call-to-action link and no button.
-Everything is center-aligned.</p>", "card_link": "https://stanford.edu",
+Everything is center-aligned in this variant.
+Also, the icon is shown for all device widths where in the other variants, the media element is hidden for the smallest device widths.</p>", "card_link": "https://stanford.edu",
         "card_cta_attributes": "rel='nofollow noopener'",
         "card_cta_label": "CTA link label",